HL7/fhir-sdoh-clinicalcare/input/pagecontent/StructureDefinition-SDOHCC-Procedure-intro.md

 ### Purpose
 SDOHCC Procedure is generally intended to represent a procedure performed to address an identified social risk or need (i.e., [SDOHCC Condition], [SDOHCC Observation Screening Response], [SDOHCC Observation Assessment]).
-SDOHCC Procedure can be based on an [SDOHCC ServiceRequest]  pertain to an [SDOHCC Goal], or be the output of an [SDOHCC Task For Referral Management].
+SDOHCC Procedure can be based on an [SDOHCC ServiceRequest], pertain to an [SDOHCC Goal], or be the output of an [SDOHCC Task For Referral Management].
 See the [Data Modeling Framework] for more detail on the relationships between SDOHCC Procedure and the other profiles in this IG.

 ### Usage